PolyRocketMatt/Delegate/README.md

 Since Delegate is still in development, the documentation is still a work in progress.
 A JavaDoc will be available soon.

+## Latest Changes

+### Version 0.0.1
+- First version of Delegate.
+Currently, in the process of writing unit tests to ensure compatibility with all platforms.

 ---
 <h5 align="center">Icons provided by <a href="https://www.flaticon.com/">Flaticon</a></h5>